fabiojose/klay/examples/java/README.md

-# join written using Java
+# join written in Java

 Example with (inner) join of two source streams and sinking to `paid` topic.

 Tools:

 - Klay
-- Kafka CLI

 Topics: